 Beginning October 1, 2016, health plans are required to submit aggregate rate information to the DMHC pursuant to Senate Bill 546 (Leno, Chapter 801, Statutes of 2015).
 In addition, beginning October 1, 2018, health plans are required to submit specific prescription drug cost information to the DMHC pursuant to Senate Bill 17 (Hernandez, Chapter 603, Statutes of 2017).
 All rate filing documents are to be submitted through the National Association of Insurance Commissioners’ System for Electronic Rate and Form Filing (SERFF).
 The large group aggregate rate information submitted by health plans is posted under Premium Rate Review.

-Additionally, the DMHC is required to hold a public meeting to discuss the large group aggregate rate information submitted to the DMHC annually and to provide an opportunity for public discussion of the reasons for the changes in the rates, benefits, and cost sharing in the large group market.
+Additionally, the DMHC is required to hold a public meeting every even-numbered year to discuss the large group aggregate rate and prescription drug cost information submitted to the DMHC and to provide an opportunity for public discussion of the reasons for the changes in the rates, benefits, and cost sharing in the large group market.

-DMHC has released the following forms for submissions via the SERFF system:
+The DMHC has released the following guidance and the Large Group Aggregate Rate and Prescription Drug Cost Data Workbook for submission via the SERFF system:

 Prescription Drug Cost Data for Commercial Plans